 - 1. Ancharrr: Great card draw, solid weapon damage.

 - 2. Rusty Skipper: Activates self-damage synergies nicely early on, potentially giving you a cheap Bloodboil Brute.

 - 3. Athletic Studies: Gives you the chance to Discover a Rush minion of your choice to deal with the current board state or prepare for later.

 In order to extract all the value offered up by Rush Warrior, you need to be familiar with every combo that powers it.
 Here's a complete breakdown of the biggest interactions that you need to be aware of when piloting this deck.

-- If you've any Rush minions left in your deck, Town Crier will grab one of them and pop it into your hand.
+- If you've any Pirates left in your deck, Ancharrr will grab one of them and pop it into your hand.

 - Frothing Berserker gains one extra point of Attack each time a friendly minion takes damage.
 Cards like Blood Razor can be used to boost this character up neatly.

 - Armorsmith beefs up your Armor reserves when your minions are damaged, combining excellently with Risky Skipper and Bomb Wrangler.

 - Bloodsworn Mercenary can summon a copy of any damaged minion, and you can easily self-damage with Risky Skipper.